How to Get a WeChat Mini Program Filing: The Complete Guide

 Step 3: MIIT SMS Verification (24-Hour Window)

 Following platform approval, China’s Ministry of Industry and Information Technology sends SMS verification messages (from number 12381) to designated contact phone numbers.
-Recipients must complete verification within 24 hours by visiting the official MIIT filing website
+Recipients must complete verification within 24 hours by visiting the official MIIT filing website.

+This is the SMS message you will receive from MIIT.
+The link will lead you to the official MIIT website where you have to complete verification within 24 hours.
 After navigating to the official MIIT website, fill out the verification information highlighted here.
 This includes the verification code sent to you via SMS, the registered phone number, and the last 6 digits of the ID number provided (e.g., passport number).

 Failed verification within the 24-hour window results in automatic application rejection, requiring complete resubmission through WeChat’s platform.